-2. Related Work
+2 Related Work

-In this section, we describe previous work, which ranges from large-scale surveys regarding note-taking practices to the technical challenges of applying computers to improve a person's ability to take notes.
+In this section, we describe previous work, which ranges from large-scale surveys regarding notetaking practices to the technical challenges of applying computers to improve a person's ability to take notes.

-Khan collected comments about note taking from various types of participant through interviews, where the questions asked about the characteristics, strategies, motivation, and so on for conventional paper-based note-taking during business meetings [1].
+Khan collected comments about note taking from various types of participant through interviews, where the questions asked about the characteristics, strategies, motivation, and so on for conventional paper-based note-taking during business meetings (Khan, 1993).
 Based on this survey, Khan presented some general findings regarding note-taking and considered their implication for system support.
-Fox investigated actual note-taking habits and usage, including those in a digital environment, of many students by online survey and selective follow-up interviews [2].
+Fox investigated actual note-taking habits and usage, including those in a digital environment, of many students by online survey and selective follow-up interviews (Fox, 2005).
 While both of these studies provided useful survey results, neither was based on a laboratory experiment done in a controlled environment.

-Ward et al. developed the NoteTaker application and observed the use of this application during classes [3].
+Ward et al. developed the NoteTaker application and observed the use of this application during classes (Ward and Tatsukawa, 2003).
 After analyzing the lecture notes taken by students and through careful design of its keyboard shortcuts, they implemented NoteTaker so that it allowed users to fully utilize both pen and keyboard input methods.
 This study was intended to provide a practical note-taking application.
-We have also adopted a hybrid means of input similar to that of NoteTaker, but our study emphasized the effect of rearrangement and annotation on lecture-content remembrance.
+We have also adopted a hybrid means of input similar to that of NoteTaker, but our study emphasized the investigation of learning effects.